-- Reclaimed Water System Area 12A Phase I (2013) 0.11 mgd - 2.
-Reclaimed Water System Area 12A Phase II (2014) 0.08 mgd

-3. Reclaimed Water System Expansion - Area 12C (2017-2018) 0.16 mgd

-City reclaimed water customers average about 2.5 million gallons per day (MGD) of irrigation use with an anticipated expansion of the system to about 3.8 MGD by 2025 to meet the Leah Schad Ocean Outfall Legislation requirements.
+- 1. Reclaimed Water System Area 12A Phase I (2013) 0.11 mgd - 2.
+Reclaimed Water System Area 12A Phase II (2014) 0.08 mgd - 3.
+Reclaimed Water System Expansion Area 12C (2017-2018) 0.16 mgd with an anticipated expansion of the system to about 3.8 MGD by 2025 to meet the Leah Schad Ocean Outfall Legislation requirements.
 The 2003 reclaimed water master plan identified 15 reclaimed water service areas and recommended developing and expanding the system based on proximity to the SCRWTP and the highest irrigation use.
 There are currently 570 metered connections to the reclaimed water system, primarily on the barrier island, with the biggest users consisting of the golf courses and homeowner associations.
 The City is in the process of expanding the system by adding at least an additional 50 customers.
 As the major reclaimed water trunk lines are installed, the City connects customers whenever physically possible along a corridor route.
 When the reclaimed system is complete, it is estimated that it will offset as much as 4.7 MGD of potable water, reducing irrigation withdrawals from the Surficial aquifer, shaving peak demands often caused by irrigation, and deferring capital costs required to develop expensive alternative water supplies for potable water use.
 The City's reclaimed water system, along with other conservation measures, has helped stabilize the average water use to approximately 16.5 MGD, despite growth.